pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 (e.g., production, staging, or even distinct services).

 A stack name is a required input for the Pulumi Action.
-If you need the GitHub Action to create the stack (passed through the `stack-name` parameter) on your behalf you can do do with the `upsert` config option as follows:
+If you need the GitHub Action to create the stack (passed through the `stack-name` parameter) on your behalf you can do so with the `upsert` config option as follows:

 {{< chooser language "typescript,python,go,csharp" >}}